 Consulting to 3LPlace:

 Elana Himmelfarb.
-Elana was lead writer for the 3LPlace Curriculum Project, and is a clinical consultant to the program.
+Elana was lead writer and concept developer for the 3LPlace Curriculum Project, and is a clinical consultant to our program.

 Glenn Mallon.
 Glenn is 3LPlace Technology Lead.

 A graduate of Newcastle College and Portsmouth University in England, Glenn joined 3LPlace in 2011 with the creation of the 3LPlace website.
 He is 3LPlace’s lead advisor on systems planning and installation.
 In his “day job,” Glenn is an IT Operations Specialist and coder for Harvard University.